Where to Eat

 *Note: we do not endorse any particular eating location off campus.

 Toronto is one of the food capitals of the world.
-There are so many incredible restaurants that are located a walking distance from campus that we couldn’t name them all.
-Some popular locations can be found on Spadina Avenue, College Street, and pretty much anywhere!
-In addition to food chains, you should try to visit some iconic local locations.
+There are so many incredible restaurants that are within walking distance of campus that we couldn’t name them all.
+Some popular restaurant clusters near campus are located at:

 Food trucks outside of Myhal.
 Photo Credit: Eshan Sankar